 Recipients will be the initial space members (more may be added later at any time).
 The Subject of the message will also be used as the space title.
 Fill in the form and click Send.

 Since this message will create a new space, the bottom bar of the form contains a link Security settings.
 These settings will apply to the created space.
 They are fully editable at any time in the created space, and this is just a quick access to them.
 Clicking the link will open the following pop-up:

 Detailed security options are described in the Space security section of this page.

 As you fill the form, it is saved in drafts, so if you click X instead of Send, the form is closed, but your changes are saved and you can access them by following the toast message link to the Drafts folder.

 If you click Discard in the new message form you will need to confirm that you do not want to save the changes and the message draft will be deleted.

 After clicking Send in the new message form, a new space will be created and the message will be posted in it as the first activity.

-When approval is required, an access request to join a space will be posted in the space for space owner to take action.
+If space owner approval is required, when an existing space member tries to add a new person to the space, an access request to join a space will be posted in the space for space owner to take action.
 New member will receive an email notification to join the space only after the space owner’s approval.